SuperHouse/AirQualitySensorD1Mini/README.md

 unique for each device.

 It displays this ID on the OLED display so you can read it off the display if you have one installed.
-In case you don't, it also publishes a startup message to the topic "events" including its own ID.
+In case you don't, it also reports the ID via the serial console at 9600bps, and publishes a startup message to the topic "events" including its own ID.
 You can watch that topic while the device is booting to see what ID it reports.

 This ID is then used to generate topics for it to report its readings.
 The topics take the following form, with its unique ID substituted: